-In today’s podcast we are talking about Twitter.
-Not selling on Twitter, but instead how to manage customers on Twitter.
+We are not talking about selling on Twitter, but instead how to manage customers on Twitter.
 Whether they are ranting about your product, your customer service, or, on the flip side, complimenting you, we look at all sides and how you can best manage any situation.
-To help us dive into this we invited Gini Dietrich, Founder of CEO of Arment Dietrick, a Chicago-based integrated marketing communications firm.
+To help us dive into this we invited Gini Dietrich, Founder of CEO of Arment Dietrick, a Chicago-based integrated marketing communications firm to help us understand:

 - Why Twitter is the platform of choice for customer rants and raves